 On the day you board ship, your cabin will be available at around 1:00 pm.
-The restaurant will open at 12:30 pm and serve a light lunch.
+The first meal available on board will be dinner.
 On the day of disembarkation, your cabin will no longer be available after breakfast.
-You may sit in the ship's lounge or on the sun deck until disembarkation.
+You may sit in the ship's lounge or on the Sun Deck until disembarkation.